Minyus/pipelinex/README.md

 > )
 ```

-In addition to Sequential, TensorFLow/Keras provides modules to merge branches such as
+In addition to `Sequential`, TensorFLow/Keras provides modules to merge branches such as
 `tf.keras.layers.Concatenate`, but PyTorch provides only functional interface such as `torch.cat`.

 PipelineX provides modules to merge branches such as `ModuleConcat`, `ModuleSum`, and `ModuleAvg`.